 Many businesses have some form of business interruption insurance coverage, meant to cover losses suffered by a business due to certain triggering events beyond a business’ control.
 Two common triggers of business interruption coverage applicable to COVID-19 are (1) physical damage, and (2) act of civil authority (government).

 Physical Damage: Most business interruption policies (but not all and businesses should read their policies closely) require physical damage to trigger coverage- such as damage from severe weather.
 In such a scenario, physical damage would typically be covered by property damage while lost revenue due to closure for repairs would be covered by business interruption insurance.
 Physical damage also can include contamination though, which could bring into play infection-causing agents such as viruses like COVID-19.
 Most business interruption policies require physical damage to trigger coverage, and the initial thinking among industry leaders was that the absence of physical damage due to COVID-19 may prevent coverage for COVID-related losses under these policies.
 While it remains to be seen how reliably a business can establish that COVID-19 was actually on their premises, nor is it clear that that determination alone will be enough to trigger coverage, more recent events, including class action lawsuits and wider recognition that policy language differs greatly on this topic, have lead some to retreat from the assumption that business interruption coverage will not apply to COVID-19-related losses, including those due to government mandated closures.
 Business owners should review their policies carefully and provide their carrier with notice of losses if on the surface it appears there may be coverage.
+You could ask experts as to how to transfer your car insurance after sale.

 Civil Authority: Another trigger commonly found in business interruption policies is losses due to order of a “civil authority”- i.e. order of a local, state or federal agency.
 On the surface, Wisconsin’s “Safer at Home” order or county-level equivalents appear to fit this definition.
 However, some policies still require physical damage in addition to a government order.
 Again, policy language varies widely in how this coverage is triggered and the extent of coverage, and there are open questions about how courts will interpret the requirements for coverage.
 Businesses should consider filing claims with their insurer if the conditions for coverage under one or more of their policies appear to be present.